ahmedmeshref/coffee-shop-ms/backend/README.md

 ### Setup & Test Auth0

-To use Auth0:
+To Configure Auth0:

 1. Create a new Auth0 Account
 2. Select a unique tenant domain
 3. Create a new, single page web application
+4. Locally, navigate to [auth.py](backend/src/auth/auth.py) and update the values of AUTH0_DOMAIN, ALGORITHMS, and API_AUDIENCE
-4. Create a new API
+5. Create a new API
     - in API Settings:
         - Enable RBAC
         - Enable Add Permissions in the Access Token
-5. Create new API permissions:
+6. Create new API permissions:
     - `get:drinks-detail`
     - `post:drinks`
     - `patch:drinks`
     - `delete:drinks`
-6. Create new roles for:
+7. Create new roles for:
     - Barista
         - can `get:drinks-detail`
     - Manager
         - can perform all actions
-7. Test your endpoints with [Postman](https://getpostman.com).
+8. Test your endpoints with [Postman](https://getpostman.com).
     - Register 2 users - assign the Barista role to one and Manager role to the other.
     - Sign into each account and make note of the JWT.
     - Import the postman collection `./starter_code/backend/udacity-fsnd-udaspicelatte.postman_collection.json`